Street naming and numbering

 When a property is officially registered the postal address is confirmed and entered onto the Royal Mail database.
 It is the Royal Mail database that all other organisations purchase address information from to update their own individual databases.

-If you are a developer of a single new property, a small development or a conversion, you will need to fill in our Allocation of Official Postal Address Form and send it to us with the drawings.
+If you are a developer of a single new property, a small development or a conversion.

 We will normally incorporate the naming or numbering of a single property or small development into the existing street.
 If it is a numbered road, we will often use A, B or C with the neighbouring number, so for example, new properties would become 12A, 12B and 12C.